carterz30cal/explorer-python/README.md

 - Can die if essential body part gets dismembered
 - Connected body parts fall off along with the parent
 - Can save/load character.
+- can mod in starting player bodies, body parts and enemies
+- rudimentary currency - just described as coins - will be changed later on
 v0002:
 - Dismemberment has side effects - blood loss, loss of accuracy, unconsciousness.
 - Can knock/be knocked unconscious - you/the enemy gets multiple turns in a row